Melvin Smith Hill

 For several years, Hill served in the summers as the music director of a camp in Ohio.
 He also directed and adjudicated bands and orchestras in numerous festivals, both in the Adventist school system and in public schools.

-In December 1973, he and his wife were enroute to Australia, where he was to conduct a music festival at Avondale College, when they stopped for a visit to the Fiji Islands where he had served in WW II.
-While in a boat traveling between two islands in that group, 100 mile-an-hour cyclone winds suddenly arose, capsizing the boat in shark-infested waters.
+In December 1973, he and Jean were enroute to Australia, where he was to conduct a music festival at Avondale College, when they stopped for a visit in the Fiji Islands where he had served in WW II.
+While in a boat traveling between two islands in that group on December 10, Jean’s birthday, 100 mile-an-hour cyclone winds suddenly arose, capsizing the boat in shark-infested waters.
 Although 41 of the passengers survived, 54 others, including the Hills perished.
+He was 51 and Jean was 52.

-In the memorial service held at PUC, the Hills were praised for their high ideals and friendliness, and for their dedication to their two children, Douglas and Pamela, their friends, and the arts.
+In the memorial service held at PUC on January 12, 1974, the Hills were praised for their high ideals and friendliness, and for their dedication to their two children, Douglas and Pamela, their friends, and the arts.
 His ability to listen and his eagerness to help solve problems were noted, she was singled out for her cheerfulness and sense of humor.